readthedocs/readthedocs.org/docs/user/commercial/sharing.rst

 * Go into your project's :guilabel:`Admin` page and click on :guilabel:`Sharing`.
 * Click on :guilabel:`New Share`
-* Select access type (secret link, password, or HTTP header token), add an expiration date and a :guilabel:`description` to help with managing access in the future.
+* Select access type (secret link, password, or HTTP header token), add an expiration date and a *Description* to help with managing access in the future.
 * Check ``Allow access to all versions?`` if you want to grant access to all versions, or uncheck that option and select the specific versions you want grant access to.
 * Click :guilabel:`Save`.